Skip to content

-As expats based in Europe, Dubai’s easy flight connections and year-round sunshine made it an irresistible choice for a long weekend escape.
-Visiting in May offered the perfect contrast to a long European winter, and while we didn’t know exactly what to expect, Dubai quickly surprised us — in the best possible way.
+As expats based in Europe, Dubai's easy flight connections and year-round sunshine made it an irresistible choice for a long weekend escape.
+Visiting in May offered the perfect contrast to a long European winter, and while we did not know exactly what to expect, Dubai quickly surprised us — in the best possible way.

 Why Dubai Works So Well for Families